ddaeschler/rackspace-ha-dbtools/README.md

 # rackspace-ha-dbtools
 Tools to manage HA MySQL instances on the Rackspace cloud

 Requires the ha-database branch of my fork of pyrax until a pull request is generated and accepted by upstream pyrax.
-I'll generate the pull request soon.
+Pull request is here: https://github.com/rackspace/pyrax/pull/568

 You can find the HA pyrax branch here: https://github.com/ddaeschler/pyrax/tree/ha-database